-We have audited the financial statements of BCNET (the "Corporation") which comprise the statement of financial position as at March 31, 2020, and the statements of operations, net debt, changes in accumulated surplus and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of BCNET (the "Entity") which comprise the statement of financial position as at March 31, 2021, and the statements of operations, net debt, changes in reserves and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements of the Corporation as at and for the year ended March 31, 2020 are prepared, in all material respects, in accordance with the accounting requirements of Section 23.1 of the Budget Transparency and Accountability Act of the Province of British Columbia (the "Act").
+In our opinion, the accompanying financial statements of the Entity as at and for the year ended March 31, 2021 are prepared, in all material respects, in accordance with the accounting requirements of Section 23.1 of the Budget Transparency and Accountability Act of the Province of British Columbia (the "Act").